Dassjon/Harvard-CS50x/README.md

 SAT is the TAX regulator here in Mexico :3

-By Jordan Garciafigueroa on January 29th 2023
-Harvard CS50x Introduction to computer science.
+By Jordan Dassaed Garciafigueroa Godoy on January 29th 2023 Harvard CS50x Introduction to computer science.